kerberos-io/vault/examples/kafka-handler/README.md

 # Kerberos Vault - A Kafka handler

+An example of how to connect a Kafka broker to Kerberos Vault which produces messages everytime a recording was stored.
+Afterwards a Kafka handler is used to consume those messages and execute custom logic.

+## How to run

+Activate the virtual environment, and install the dependencies.

+    python3 -m venv kafka-handler
+    ./kafka-handler/bin/pip install -r requirements.txt
+    ./kafka-handler/bin/python index.py

+## How to build a Docker image

+You can build a Docker image running below command.

+    docker build -t kafka-handler .

+## How to deploy to Kubernetes

+Once you've your Docker image composed, you can include it in your Kubernetes deployment.

+    kubectl apply -f kubernetes.yaml

+## Explanation

 The purpose of this exercise will cover following steps:

 1. Setup a Kafka broker,